Pumpkin Gnocchi with Creamy Mushrooms for SRC and #squashlove

 I think I was an Italian Nonna in a previous life.
-You see, I have this uncanny ability to whip up perfect, homemade pasta, whether it be tortellini, orecchiette, gnocchi, fettuccine, linguine, ravioli, etc…you name it.
-I was never taught how to make pasta- just watched ONE, yes, ONE, cooking show where they demonstrated pasta making and then two months later, I decided to make ravioli, and it went without a hitch.
-The pasta was silky – like velvet, and a perfect bite.
-Not one ravioli opened up during cooking.
+You see, I have this uncanny ability to whip up perfect, homemade pasta, whether it be tortellini/oni, lasagnette, orecchiette, pizzocheri, gnocchi, fettuccine, linguine, taglearini, bomboletti, strozzapreti, ravioli, etc…you name it.
+I was never taught how to make pasta; I just watched the Italian boyfriend (from Italy Italian) of a boyfriend’s sister make it one Thanksgiving late, late evening, years ago, then watched a cooking show where they demonstrated pasta making.
+I think it was Mario Batali (?? my super-duper memory is failing me at this moment).

 Then I made a lasagna from scratch, pasta and all.
 The guy I was dating at the time lived in a predominantly Italian neighborhood.
 He insisted we share the lasagna with some of his friends because it was that good.
 The general consensus was along the lines of;

-“Come on, Lis, you bought this at Fairway Market, right?” *wink wink*
+“Come on, Lis, you bought this at Fairway Market, right?” (wink wink)

 What the hell?